BbChip0103/KaggleBiatch/README.md

 I didn't play much with L2 models.
 I tried xgboost stacking and neural net stacking.
 After teaming up I didn't spend a lof of time with that - my teammates were doing that better :)

-I also trained separate model for unknown unknowns.
+I also trained separate model for unknown unknowns:

 # Unknown unknowns